twse/random-stuff/README.md

 * **Generic Menu**: TrueType Unicode font based on the font used in WarioWare GBA and NDS games.
 Thanks to Jackster from Spriters Resource for ripping the font.
 * **Icons.zip**: Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for OS/2 programs (created with OS/2 Icon Editor).
 Requires OS/2 2.0 or higher on a file system that supports long filenames, e.g. HPFS or FAT32.
 See Third-Party Notices.md for commercial and unsupported freeware credits.
 See [Extras page on the unofficial bobsgame Wikia portal](http://bobsgame.wikia.com/wiki/Extras) for non-commercial software credits.
 * **LTROL Font**: TrueType Unicode font used in the American version of Lufia: The Ruins of Lore (2003).
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
-The message used in the names.csv file when someone or you gets added is **name &lt;email&gt;: "comment (citation)"**.
-This does not include the IRC or Mozilla Wiki usernames.
+The message used in the names.csv file when someone or you gets added is **name &lt;email&gt;: "comment (citation)"** excluding the IRC (ircuser) or Mozilla Wiki username (wikiuser).
 (The usernames can be fetched in various profiles at Mozillians.)
 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
 * **Readable Fonts**: Self-loading fonts based on “System VIO” from OS/2.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Georgian, Hebrew or Cherokee scripts.
 Created using utilities by Iván Llanas and Michael J. Mefford (PC Magazine).
-See Contributors.md for a list of people contributing to old packages and their legal/warranty notices.
+See Contributors.md for the authors of many old programs and their legal/warranty notices.
 * **SitePal Forum Drug Words.htm**: Toothpastes, drugs and medicine used to spam the old SitePal forum.
 * **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).
 * **Ubuntu Member Home Pages.htm**: Websites for Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).
 The beginning paragraph is based on the old Netscape people page.